Our contact details

 We need to collect or hold your information for the following reasons;

-- Members – To manage our agreement with you – our lawful basis for doing this is CONTRACT.
+- Members – To manage our agreement with you, including administration of your membership and associated membership benefits and opportunities – our lawful basis for doing this is CONTRACT.

 - Past Members – To retain required financial information and details of your membership for tax and insurance purposes – our lawful basis for doing this is LEGAL OBLIGATION.

-- Financial Information – To collect membership payments – our lawful basis for doing this is CONTRACT.
-To process payments in relation to employees such as salary and pensions – our lawful basis for doing that is LEGAL OBLIGATION.
+- Financial Information – To collect membership and other payments – our lawful basis for doing this is CONTRACT.

 - Images – our lawful basis for holding images of individuals or displaying them in a public space such as a website or gallery is LEGITIMATE INTEREST.